The Monsters Are Due on Maple Street: Plot

 As darkness descends, Charlie begins keeping watch over Les Goodman's house.
-Steve suggests Charlie go home and go to bed.
-Another neighbor, Don, mentions that Steve has built a ham radio, which Charlie then claims no one has ever seen.
-Steve sarcastically confirms this, but only manages to make matters worse.
+Steve suggests Charlie go home to bed.
+Another neighbor, Don, mentions that Steve has built his own radio set, which Charlie then claims no one has ever seen.
+As suspicion mounts, Steve's wife protests that it is a simple ham radio, but Steve sarcastically answers that he talks to aliens with it.
 Steve and the other neighbors continue to argue, using each person's idiosyncrasies as evidence that they are an alien.
-Steve warns that such behavior, looking for a scapegoat, is the surest way for the entire neighborhood to "eat each other up alive."
+Steve warns that such behavior, looking for a scapegoat, is the surest way for the entire neighborhood to "eat each other up alive".

-A shadowy figure is seen walking toward them.
-Tommy exclaims that it is the monster.
-Claiming it may be necessary for protection, Don obtains a shotgun which Steve quickly confiscates.
-As the figure gets closer, Charlie panics, grabs the shotgun, and, after the figure is revealed to be carrying a hammer, shoots the figure.
-When the crowd reaches the fallen figure, they realize it is Pete van Horn, and he is now dead.
-As Charlie struggles to defend his hasty action, the lights in his house come on.
-Les and Don voice suspicions that Pete had discovered evidence that Charlie is an alien, and he shot Pete to prevent exposure.
-Charlie makes a run for his house; everyone chases him, throwing stones, one of which smashes a window, causing the broken glass to fly at Charlie's face, cutting his forehead.
+A shadowy figure approaches the residents, which Tommy exclaims is the monster.
+Claiming it may be necessary for protection, Don obtains a double-barrelled shotgun that Steve immediately confiscates.
+As the figure gets closer, Charlie panics, taking the shotgun and shooting the figure.
+Upon reaching the fallen figure, they realize it is Pete Van Horn (who had gone to see if Floral Street had power earlier), and he is now dead.
+As Charlie struggles to defend his hasty action, the lights in his house come on by themselves, causing the residents to turn on him.
+Don suspiciously asks Charlie why his power is restored, while Les rebukes him for being so quick to kill and accuse, suggesting that perhaps Pete had found proof of Charlie's extraterrestrial origins, and that the latter shot the former to silence him.
+Even Steve does not advocate for Charlie, outraged by his senseless murder of Pete.
+Charlie makes a break for his house; everyone chases him, throwing stones, one of which smashes a porch lantern, causing the broken glass to fly at Charlie's face, cutting his forehead.
 Terrified, Charlie attempts to deflect suspicion onto Tommy.
 While his mother is quick to defend him, several neighbors agree with this idea, as Tommy was the only one who knew about the aliens' plans.
 Steve continues to try to defuse the situation, but no one listens.

-Lights begin flashing on and off in houses throughout the neighborhood; lawnmowers and car engines start and stop for no apparent reason.
+Lights begin flashing on and off in houses throughout the neighborhood; lawnmowers and car engines start and stop for no reason.
 The mob becomes hysterical, hurling accusations, smashing windows, and taking up weapons as the situation devolves into an all-out riot.

-Meanwhile, at a nearby hilltop, an alien spaceship and its crew are watching the riot on Maple Street while using a device to manipulate the neighborhood's power.
-They comment on how simply fiddling with consistency leads people to descend into paranoia and panic, and that this is a pattern that can be exploited.
+Meanwhile, at a nearby hilltop, two humanoid aliens are observing the riot on Maple Street while using a device to manipulate the neighborhood's power.
+They comment on how simply fiddling with routine leads people to descend into paranoia and panic that can be exploited.
 They also discuss their intention to use this strategy to conquer Earth, one neighborhood at a time.
-They then ascend a stairway into their spaceship.
+They then ascend a stairway into their spaceship, which then takes off.